 Even for those who don't count themselves as sports fans, "The Game" is one of the most anticipated events every year.
-Since 1875, the Yale Bulldogs and Harvard Crimson have met more than 120 times in this annual Yale-Harvard football game.
-Held the first weekend of Thanksgiving break, its location alternates between the Yale Bowl and Harvard
+Since 1875, the Yale Bulldogs and Harvard Crimson have met more than 130 times in this annual Yale-Harvard football game.
+Held the first weekend of Thanksgiving break, the game alternates between the Yale Bowl and Harvard Stadium.

-Yalies who participate in intercollegiate athletics each year.
+Yalies who participate in varsity athletics each year.

-Students who participate in intramural games through the residential colleges.
+Students who participate in intramural games through the residential colleges